When using Exclaimer, all emails with a signature applied are converted to HTML format.

 Alternatively, if the {Telephone} field is not showing at all, check the data in Microsoft 365 – make sure the visibility is set correctly.

-Alternatively, you can use font stacks and break up the background into separate images and background colors.
+If your signature is rendered as a bitmap, whether due to using a custom font or background image or by choice, blurriness may be caused by rendering issues.
+As an alternative, you can use font stacks and break up the background into separate images and background colors.
 See How to resolve bitmap quality issues.

 If you are having issues, we recommend: